beachfront/beachfront-videosdk-android/README.md

 *  Video Player native component
 *  Supports video display both portrait and landscape.
 *  Monetize video with pre-roll ads using the backend monetization rules
-*  Robust Analytics - # installtion, video view our of the box
+*  Robust Analytics - # installtion & video view is supported out of the box
 *  Revenue tracking

 ## Requirements